Black Tar Heroin

 Those who struggle with black tar heroin can find support within the state of New Jersey.
-The state government has a fully-staffed emergency addiction counseling line available around the clock at 1-844-ReachNJ.
-Further, the state has information about drug treatment resources on their website.
+The state government has a fully staffed emergency addiction counseling line available around the clock at 1-844-ReachNJ.
+Further, the state has information about drug treatment resources on its website.

 What is black tar heroin?

 Black tar heroin is an impure form of heroin that is smuggled from Mexico and primarily sold on the West Coast.